ncbi/ncbi-logging/parser/README.txt

 --- reverse-tool ( for the moment just AWS )
 -------------------------------------------------
 $make

--the default make-target builds every tool (including the reverse-tool) the reverse-tool also in the bin-subdir of the repository it is named: jsn2aws-rel
+the default make-target builds every tool (including the reverse-tool) the reverse-tool also in the bin-subdir of the repository it is named: jsn2aws-rel